KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_user_locationintelligence.rst

 Dataset join columns
 ~~~~~~~~~~~~~~~~~~~~

 Dataset join columns section is for configuring joining spatial data and business data.
 This section is only present when the dataset is selected for the document.
-Designer data structure Indicators

-for joining is represented by the pairs of dataset columns and corresponding layer columns.
+Designer data structure for joining is represented by the pairs of dataset columns and corresponding layer columns.
 Clicking on add join column that you can see in Figure15.13 new empty pair appears.
 Dataset join column can be selected from columns on selected dataset by choosing an option from combo box.
 Layer join column should be added as a free text by editing corresponding table column.

    |image376|